Lasting and deep-reaching effects

 Comments by the editors:

-Previous investigations by Hoffmann (1982) with people who had been in therapy for 18 months, showed a similar improved balance in the brain.
-However, the difference with the students of the 3-Month Course was that the amplitude (that is, the intensity of the impulses or the height of the alpha waves - unlike quantity or frequency), reached a common high level.
-On the other hand in the therapy, the amplitude decreased in the brain half which was the strongest in the beginning - down to the level of the weaker.
+Previous research by Hoffmann (1982) with people who had been in therapy for 18 months, showed a similar improved balance in the brain.
+However, the difference with the students of the 3-Month Retreat was that the amplitude (that is, the intensity of the impulses or the height of the alpha waves – unlike quantity or frequency), reached a common high level.
+On the other hand, in the therapy, the amplitude decreased in the brain half which was the strongest in the beginning – down to the level of the weaker.
 When the amplitude is high, more brain cells work in the same direction, and the person is in a state of concentration.

 However, one thing is clear.
 No matter what your goal is with yoga, the measurements confirm that yoga and meditation have positive “side effects” – you become healthier and better able to live your daily life.